 How does your net worth compare to other Americans your age?
 Net worth — your total assets minus debts — is one of the most comprehensive measures of financial health.
-Here’s what the data shows.
+Unlike income, which only captures what you earn in a given year, net worth reflects decades of saving, investing, and debt management.
+It accounts for everything from retirement accounts and home equity to credit card balances and student loans.

 Average and Median Net Worth by Age